When your Christmas budget is tight, it can be a challenge to find the joy in the season. But it doesn’t have to!

 Present your own artwork, use a photo or jump onto Pinterest and check out all the free printables that are widely available.

-Picture frames, whether standing or wall mounted, can be picked up for a small price from office supply stores, dollar stores or even thrift shops.
+Picture frames, whether standing or wall-mounted, can be picked up for a small price from office supply stores, dollar stores or even thrift shops.
 You can even buy unfinished wooden frames from craft stores and create a gift that’s unique from all angles.

 You can even buy unfinished wooden frames from craft stores and create a gift that’s unique from all angles.
-Or, make the personalised frame the gift.
+Or, make the personalized frame the gift.
 The options are only limited by your imagination.

 Are you ready to start your own blog?
 Use my simple, step-by-step guide to take you through the process of getting hosting and setting up your blog, including recommended resources to ensure your blog gets off to a great start and starts making money from day one.
 A special hosting discount is also included (only available through my link) which gives you a huge discount and, a FREE domain).
 I’ve earned $1000’s through my blog, and you can too.